Куда я попал?

 Grandoreiro

-Grandoreiro can store its configuration in the Registry at HKCU\Software\ under frequently changing names including %USERNAME% and ToolTech-RM.(Citation: ESET Grandoreiro April 2020)
+Grandoreiro can modify the Registry to store its configuration at `HKCU\Software\` under frequently changing names including %USERNAME% and ToolTech-RM.(Citation: ESET Grandoreiro April 2020)

 Taidoor